niklaushirt/cp4waiops-deployer/doc/DEPRECATED/CONF_EVENT_MANAGER.md

 ## 11.1 Configure EventManager

 ❗ You only have to do this if you have installed EventManager/NOI (As described in Easy Install - Chapter 6).
-For basic demoing with AI MAnager this is not needed.
+For basic demoing with CP4WAIOps this is not needed.

 ### 11.1.1 Create Kubernetes Observer for the Demo Applications

-This is basically the same as for AI Manager as we need two separate instances of the Topology Manager.
+This is basically the same as for CP4WAIOps as we need two separate instances of the Topology Manager.

 * In the `Event Manager` "Hamburger" Menu select `Administration`/`Topology Management`